Understanding mAh - The Basics of Battery Capacity

 NiMH Batteries Have the Following Advantages :

-• Stable performance due to flat discharge curve.
+- Stable performance due to a flat discharge curve.
 NiMH battery will remain in high voltage during 80% of the usage cycle.

-• Friendly to the Environment &#; no toxic chemical
+- Friendly to the Environment – no toxic chemicals

 (Back to top)

 The mAh capacity rating refers to the storage capacity available for a particular battery.
 A battery with a capacity rating of mAh could deliver a current of mA for one hour.
 Higher mAh ratings for the same battery type will generally mean longer run times.
 This does not apply when comparing different types of batteries.
 This means that you may not be able to predict how long your electronic device will run just by looking at the capacity rating of a battery.
-When powering high drain electronic devices like digital cameras, computer peripherals, or portable music players, an alkaline battery will only deliver a small fraction of its rated capacity.
-For example AA alkaline batteries typically have a capacity rating of over 2,500 mAh and AA NiMH batteries have rated capacities of only 1,200 to 2,000 mAh.
-But when it comes to actually powering an electronic device like a digital camera, the NiMH batteries will often run the device for three or four times a long.
-Even comparing the capacity ratings of similar types of batteries won&#;t often work since different manufacturers can measure battery capacity in slightly different ways.
-A NiMH or NiCd battery is likely to deliver much closer to its rated capacity when it&#;s powering high drain devices.
-Alkaline batteries have a high rated capacity, but they can only deliver their full capacity if the power is used slowly.
+When powering high-drain electronic devices like digital cameras, computer peripherals, or portable music players, an alkaline battery will only deliver a small fraction of its rated capacity.
+For example, AA alkaline batteries typically have a capacity rating of over 2,500 mAh, and AA NiMH batteries have rated capacities of only 1,200 to 2,000 mAh.
+But when it comes to actually powering an electronic device like a digital camera, the NiMH batteries will often run the device for three or four times as long.
+Even comparing the capacity ratings of similar types of batteries won't often work since different manufacturers can measure battery capacity in slightly different ways.
+A NiMH or NiCd battery is likely to deliver much closer to its rated capacity when it's powering high-drain devices.
+Alkaline batteries have a high-rated capacity, but they can only deliver their full capacity if the power is used slowly.
 This means that a NiMH battery with a rated capacity of mAh can take many more photos than an alkaline battery with a rated capacity of 2,800.

 (Back to top)